bunnyhawk/rhigdon-blog/src/posts/email-aws.md

 provider:
   name: aws
   runtime: nodejs12.x
-  stage: dev
+  stage: dev # Using dev here, but could be stage or production as well
   region: us-west-2 # Use whatever region makes sense for your location / project
   apiGateway:
     binaryMediaTypes:
       - "*/*" # Make sure the form is ready to pass data and files
   environment:
-    MAIL_ACCESS: "${self:custom.secrets.MAIL_ACCESS}" # The email account pass you have setup for this service
+    MAIL_ACCESS: "${self:custom.secrets.MAIL_ACCESS}" # Our password via a secrets config.
+More on this below

 functions:
   covidApi: